When Should You Get a Credit Card?

 - Add to your credit history.
 A good credit history can help you qualify for other credit cards and loans, receive more favorable interest rates, and may even impact your ability to rent a home or get a job.

 - Earn rewards.
-Many credit cards offer cash back rewards, miles, or points, and some cards offer bonus rewards in specific categories.
+Many credit cards offer cash back or miles rewards, and some cards offer bonus rewards in specific categories.

 - Make a large purchase.
 Some credit cards have promotional 0% APR offers.
 You can use the new card to make a large purchase and pay off the balance without paying interest during the introductory period.